Wairarapa: History

-Rangitane and Ngāti Kahungunu were the resident Māori tribes (iwi) when European explorers arrived in the area in the 1770s.
+Rangitāne and Ngāti Kahungunu were the resident Māori tribes (iwi) when European explorers arrived in the area in the 1770s.

-European settlement began in the early 1840s, initially on large grazing runs leased from Māori, and with closer settlement from the 1850s.
+In 1841 Robert Stokes surveyed a bridle track through the Rimutakas.
+After scaling the Rimutakas Stokes noted the agricultural potential of the Wairarapa plains and spread word of such in Wellington, leading to European settlement of the Wairarapa.

 On 23 January 1855 the strongest earthquake recorded in New Zealand hit the region; it reached magnitude 8.2 on the Richter Scale and caused five deaths among the then sparse population.

 In World War II United States Marine Corps soldiers were stationed in the Wairarapa with two battalions in Masterton.

 Economy

 The agricultural industries, including forestry, cropping, sheep, beef and dairy farming, are major land users.
 The area around Martinborough, in the south, is notable for its vineyards and wine, as are the outskirts of Masterton and Carterton.
 Beer has been brewed at Mangatainoka, near Pahiatua, since 1889.
+There are over 60 wineries in the region since the weather is very similar to Burgundy.
 Deer farming is growing in importance.

 Transport

-The region is well served by different transport modes.
-The State Highway 2, via Rimutaka Hill Road connects the region to Wellington in the south and the Manawatu in the north.
-The Wairarapa railway line connects the region via the Rimutaka Tunnel to Wellington, and connects with the Palmerston North - Gisborne Line at Woodville.
-A commuter rail passenger service, the Wairarapa Connection from Masterton to Wellington is operated by Transdev Wellington for Metlink.
+The region is no longer well served by different transport modes, unless traveling to Wellington.
+The State Highway 2, via Rimutaka Hill Road connects the region to Wellington in the south and the Manawatū in the north.
+The Wairarapa railway line connects the region via the Rimutaka Tunnel to Wellington.
+A commuter rail passenger service, the Wairarapa Connection from Masterton to Wellington is operated by Metlink Wellington for Metlink.
 Before 2016, it was operated by Tranz Metro.

-Many residents, especially in the southern towns such as Featherston and Greytown, commute to work in Wellington, either by train or over the Rimutaka Ranges by car.
+Many residents, especially in the southern towns such as Featherston and Greytown, commute to work in Wellington, either by train or over the Rimutaka Ranges by car or motorcycle.

 Wildlife

-Many of New Zealand's endangered native bird species can be seen at the Pukaha / Mount Bruce National Wildlife Centre, which is just south of Eketahuna.
+Many of New Zealand's endangered native bird species can be seen at the Pukaha / Mount Bruce National Wildlife Centre, which is just south of Eketāhuna.

+International Dark Sky Reserve

+In January 2023, an area of 3665 km2, was certified as the Wairarapa Dark Sky Reserve by the International Dark-Sky Association.
+It was the second dark sky reserve to be certified in New Zealand (after the Aoraki Mackenzie International Dark Sky Reserve was recognised in 2012).
+The certification of the new dark sky reserve was the result of 5 years of volunteer work by the Wairarapa Dark Sky Reserve Association and local partner organisations.
+The area covered by the reserve includes the Aorangi Forest Park, and the South Wairarapa and Carterton Districts.